IvanZeman/IvanZeman/README.md

-- 👋 Hi, I’m @IvanZeman
--
-- 👀 I’m interested in
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 ### About Me

 👋 Hi, I’m Ivan Zeman and I am an electrical engineer.
 I have completed high school and university education in this field.
 I also have several years of practical experience as an electrical engineer.